rcghpge/aoc-proofing-repo/README.md

 ---

 ## Future Plans
-- Expand solutions for past AoC events in multiple programming languages to expand the scope of AoC as a learning path in programming and coding.
+- Expand solutions for past AoC events in other programming languages to expand the scope in AoC as a learning path for programming and coding.
 - Update and refine scripts to incorporate new techniques.
 - Build a comprehensive proofing library for learning and collaboration.